Nkuria/Car-shop/README.md

 Acknowledgments Hat tip to anyone whose code was used Inspiration etc

-📝 License This project is a collaboration project of microverse students.
+📝 License This project is a aolo project of a microverse student.
 All rights are reserved for and Nick.